rpbaptist/qmk_firmware/keyboards/crkbd/keymaps/rpbaptist/readme.md

 ### NAV

-This is where I access arrow keys, page up, down, home, end and mouse control.
+This is where I access arrow keys, page up, down, home, end and F keys.
 I also added general tab forward and backward keys.
-I use these in my browser, terminal and text editor.
+Tab close and window close.
+I primarily use these in my browser, terminal and text editor.

-## FN

-Short for function.
-This gives access to the function keys, as well as rarely used keys on the left side and often used symbols (for me) on the right side.
-It is accessed by holding TAB.

 ### UTIL

 Short for utility.
 This is accessed by pressing both `NUM` and `NAV` at the same time.
 It has a software `RESET` key, media keys, RGB control and switches main layer between Colemak and a gaming layer.

+### MOUSE

+A simple set up which changes where the arrows are on `NAV` to mouse directions.
+There's also scroll wheel and mouse clicks of course.

+The left thumb keys change into accelleration control keys.

 ### GAMING